-- Addition of woody debris to the channel to form log jams and other structures.
+- Addition of woody debris and beaver dam analogues (BDAs) to the channel to form log jams and other structures.
 Additions of in-channel wood would form pools, promote bottom and bank scour, provide cover, and elevate water levels.
-(This alternative may still be implemented as a second phase of the project if results of the initial phase are not satisfactory.) - Addition of woody debris, per above, with excavated side channels and off-channel habitats. - #9: How were stakeholders consulted in the development of this project?
-Identify the stakeholders, their concerns or feedback, and how those concerns were addressed.
+(This alternative may still be implemented as a second phase of the project if results of the initial phase are not satisfactory.) - Addition of woody debris, per above, with excavated side channels and off-channel habitats. - Removal or replacement of existing bridges and abutments in the reach that form geomorphic constraints.